Pocketpills

 There is no evidence that the Kyleena IUD causes weight gain as a side effect based on reports from clinical trials.
 However, some women may experience weight gain while using the Kyleena IUD, as with any other type of birth control.
 If you are concerned about weight gain while using the Kyleena IUD, speak to your doctor.

 The IUD is a T-shaped piece of plastic that’s inserted into your uterus by a doctor.
-It can stay in for anywhere from three to 12 years, depending on the type.
+It can stay in for anywhere from 3 to 10 years, depending on the type.
 (There are two types: hormonal and non-hormonal.)
-It releases a small amount of hormone into your uterus, which prevents pregnancy.
+Hormonal IUDs work by releasing a small amount of hormone into your uterus, which prevents pregnancy.
 The IUD is also one of the most reliable forms of contraception available.
 Fewer than one in 100 users of either method will get pregnant in the first year.

 There is no one answer to this question as every woman's body is different.
 However, some women may experience changes in their weight after having their IUD removed.
 Some may find that they lose weight, while others may find that they gain weight.
 It is also possible that some women may not experience any changes in their weight after their IUD is removed.